 Strong cost focus

-• Modularization, automation and strategic sourcing are key to drive profitable growth through cost competitive products with best-in-class product design and quality.
-The SEK 8bn re-engineering investment initiative is ongoing to deliver on this (see section “Modularization and automation”).
+• Common architectures, automation and strategic sourcing are key to drive profitable growth through cost competitive products with best-in-class product design and quality.

 • In addition, continuous cost improvements are an important part of our strategy – achieved by improving cost structures and developing methods, processes and skills.